-By providing students aged approximately 15 to 17 with specialised knowledge and skills in their last three years of secondary schooling, the Lawhill Maritime Centre at Simon’s Town School has, for the past 21 years, made it possible for hundreds of young South Africans to embark on successful careers in the maritime and other industries.
+By providing students aged approximately 15 to 17 with specialised knowledge and skills in their last three years of secondary schooling (Grades 10 to 12), the Lawhill Maritime Centre at Simon’s Town School has, since 1995, made it possible for hundreds of young South Africans to embark on successful careers in the maritime and other industries.

-The hundreds of young South Africans who, upon leaving Lawhill, have gone on to pursue successful careers because of the specialist education they received at the Lawhill Maritime Centre, is proof of the effectiveness of our programme in helping to reduce the high levels of youth poverty and unemployment in South Africa.
+The hundreds of young South Africans who, upon leaving the maritime programme, have gone on to pursue successful careers because of the specialist education they received at the STS Lawhill Maritime Centre, is proof of the effectiveness of our programme in helping to reduce the high levels of youth poverty and unemployment in South Africa.

 Most of our students begin the Maritime Studies course with little background of the maritime industry – some may not even have seen the sea or a ship at close quarters – and, after our three year programme, they emerge with a range of knowledge and skills that makes them immediately employable in the shipping industry.

 All Grade 10, 11 and 12 Maritime Economics and Nautical Science textbook content and videos can be found on www.maritimesa.org.
 Cellular providers MTN and Telkom have zero rated this website so you can view the content and watch videos without incurring any data costs.
 Do however ensure that you have your data switched on if you are viewing this from a mobile phone.

 If you are currently in Grade 9, you can apply to join our programme in your Grade 10 year ...Please note closing dates – see the link APPLY TO STUDY AND STAY WITH US on the top right of this page for more details….

 FREQUENTLY ASKED QUESTIONS

 Bursary Funders + Sponsors: Please download a copy of our latest FAQ for details on fees, how we select students and other information which may be useful to you, particularly if you are considering funding a student in our programme.